 Check that your settings are correct and click Submit.
 Once the wizard is complete the load balancer is configured and ready to use.
-Note that the wizard can also be run via the console by running the command Ibwizard as described on the console welcome screen.

 For NAT mode you also need to configure the real server to ensure that it uses the internal IP address of the load balancer as its default gateway.
 Once this is done you can test the virtual server form the external network.
 By default, the wizard uses the IP address of the external interface for the first virtual server - 10.0.0.21 in this example.